-But based on my personal experience, there’s a nasty demon hiding behind the excuses we make.
+There’s a nasty demon hiding behind writer’s block.
 This four-letter word represents a condition we don’t like to admit to ourselves, much less utter in polite conversation.

 Fear.